-The student will identify with the demands of a professional Social Service Worker by integrating theory with the values, attitudes and professional behaviours required by the agency.
-The student will reliably and consistently demonstrate an understanding of the expectations of the placement agency, while working collaboratively and communicating effectively with colleagues and consumers of the agency's services.
-The student will focus on solutions to problem areas related to the field experience through effective use of supervision.
+Students identify with the demands of a professional Social Service Worker by integrating theory with the values, attitudes and professional behaviours required by the agency.
+Students reliably and consistently demonstrate an understanding of the expectations of the placement agency, while working collaboratively and communicating effectively with colleagues and clients of the agency's services.
+Students focus on solutions to problem areas related to the field experience through effective use of supervision.